 Gochujang is a popular Korean fermented red chili paste that is a staple in Korean recipes.
 It is spicy and adds a nice heat to the dishes it is added to.
-This Korean chili paste has a spicy, smoky, umami, sweet, and nutty flavor which is a bit pungent too.
+This Korean red chili paste has a spicy, smoky, umami, sweet, and nutty flavor which is a bit pungent too.

 It is prepared from red peppers, fermented soybean, chili powder, glutinous rice, malt powder, and salt.
 Gochujang comes in different heat levels, so choose the one that suits you.

 Gochujang paste can be used to spice up fried rice, stir fry, gravies, soups, stews, salads or use as a marinade for chicken, mutton, seafood, veggies, or other meat.

 Rice – Use any cooked short-grain white rice.
-Basmati rice also works fine.
+Basmati rice or Jasmine rice also works fine.

-Leftover rice works best to make fried rice.
+Leftover day-old rice works best to make Korean fried rice.
 If using freshly cooked rice, make sure to cool it well before using it in the recipe otherwise the fried rice will turn out mushy.
 To fasten the cooling process, spread the cooked rice on a baking sheet.
 Cover with a cling wrap and freeze for 15 minutes.

 Gochujang Paste – It adds a nice spicy kick to the fried rice.
 You can always adjust the quantity of the paste according to the spice level you like or buy the less spicy one.

 Dark Soy Sauce – Add it for a lovely umami flavor.

-Vegetables – I have added bell pepper, carrot, and green onions but you can go ahead and add broccoli, snow peas, mushrooms, green beans, cabbage, bok choy, etc.
+Vegetables – I have added bell peppers, carrots, and green onions but you can go ahead and add napa cabbage, broccoli, snow peas, button mushrooms, enoki mushrooms, green beans, cabbage, bok choy, etc.

-I sometimes add a little chopped kimchi to the rice for an extra kick.
-You can try this version too.
+I sometimes add a little chopped kimchi to the rice for that extra kick.

 Eggs – I love to add eggs to my fried rice.
 You can choose to skip it.

 Oil – Use any vegetable oil to make this recipe.

 Others – Some ingredients that further enhance the flavor of this fried rice are garlic, ginger, and sesame seeds.
 Toasted sesame seeds and green onions are used for garnishing.

 How To Make Gochujang Fried Rice

-Break 2 eggs in the skillet and scramble them.
+Break 2 eggs in the wok and scramble them.